MicrosoftDocs/bot-docs/articles/v4sdk/bot-activity-handler-concept.md

 Make sure to [save state](bot-builder-concept-state.md) before the turn ends.
 You can do so by overriding the activity handler `run` method and saving state after the parent's `run` method completes.

 There are no common situations where you'll want to override the base turn handler, so be careful if you try to do so.
 There is a special handler called `onDialog`.
-The `onDialog` handler runs at the end, after the rest of the handlers have run, and is not tied to a certain activity type.
+The `onDialog` handler runs at the end, after the rest of the handlers have run, and isn't tied to a certain activity type.
 As with all the above handlers, be sure to call `next()` to ensure the rest of the process wraps up.

 # [Java](#tab/java)